Tropical Bone Broth Protein Smoothie

 - Frozen Mango: I love using mango in smoothies because it makes them really creamy.

-- Frozen Strawberries: I use frozen strawberries for a thick smoothie, but you can use fresh as well.
+- Frozen Strawberries: I use frozen strawberries for a thick smoothie, but you can use fresh as well if you prefer.

 - Coconut Milk: I use coconut milk here as it’s a tropical smoothie, so I wanted that coconut flavor.
-But, you can use regular cow’s milk as well!
+But, you can use regular cow’s milk, almond, or oat milk as well!

-Add the pineapple, mango, strawberries, coconut milk, and bone broth to a blender.
-Blend until smooth.
-Serve immediately.
+- Add the pineapple, mango, strawberries, coconut milk, and bone broth to a blender.

 Yes, just be sure the ratios are the same.
 Other tropical fruits that would be good are bananas, dragon fruit, and kiwi.